MichalBrezny/LSPD-lectures/_chapters/010-lectures/010_W1_systems.md

 ## Steady-state vs. dynamic equilibrium:

 Steady state in broad view means balance between uplift and erosion.
-Equilibrium landscape = does not change through time.
+Equilibrium landscape means that it does not change through time.
 Equilibrium is not static but often dynamic steady state exists.
-That means, that system oscilates around some mean.
+That means, that system oscillates around some mean.
 Steady state is strongly scale dependent.
 For example, a landscape can be in steady state on million year timescale, but not on 1000 years timescale.

 The average slope of a mountain range, for example, remains constant if erosion and rock uplift rates are equal over time, even if individual erosional events greatly change local slopes in the short term.
 The timescales over which topography equilibrates to changes in landscape-forming processes range from seasonal resurfacing of gravel streambeds following winter storms to the tens of millions of years it can take to erode mountain ranges.